kjburton03/kjburton03/README.md

 # 💫 About Me:

-I started my journey in software development back in 2004 styling <br>my personal Xanga and mySpace pages with the coolest backgrounds <br>and glitter words in town.
-Fast forward through high school and a <br>decade Bartending and I am back at it again having more fun then <br>ever.
+My journey in software development began in 2004 when I started styling my personal Xanga and MySpace pages with the trendiest backgrounds and captivating glitter words.
+After progressing through high school and spending a decade as a bartender, I've found myself immersed in software development once more, enjoying it more than ever before.

 ## 🌐 Socials: